-Cyclists can be quite vulnerable on the road as they’re hard to see and not as protected as other road users.
-Stay alert for cyclists on the road and drive carefully when near them.
+Cyclists can be vulnerable on the road as they’re hard to see and not as protected as other road users.
+Stay alert for cyclists on the road and ride carefully when near them.

-- Hazards like parked cars, potholes, glass, litter, strong wind and opening car doors may cause cyclists to veer off-line and move into your path.
-Give cyclists plenty of room when passing them – allow at least 1.5 metres between you and the cyclist if you can.
+- Hazards like parked cars, opening car doors, potholes, glass, litter and strong wind may cause cyclists to veer off-line and move into your path.
+Give cyclists plenty of room when passing them – allow at least 1.5 metres between you and the cyclist.

 - At intersections, apply the same rules to cyclists that you would to any other vehicle on the road.
 Take care to indicate turns.

 - If you’re crossing a cycle lane, give way to cyclists before you cross.

 - Wait for a clear space before passing a cyclist on a narrow road.

 - You must not ride in or across a cycle lane except for a maximum of 50 metres when entering or leaving side roads, driveways or parking spaces.

 - You must not stop, stand or park in a cycle lane.

 Cyclists may use hand signals to indicate their intentions

 Common causes of cycle collisions